get signed off as fit for work sick pay

 Managing Director at nextsure

-Feeling unwell for an extended period and uncertain about sickness benefits?
-Many people wonder what happens when they wish or need to be declared fit for work.
+Off sick for longer and unsure about sickness benefit?
+Many people wonder what happens if they want or need to be signed back to work.
 This article explains the important steps and how to avoid financial disadvantages.

 The topic in brief and concise terms